Marijuana comes from the leaves, buds, and stems of the cannabis plant.

 Since marijuana is primarily smoked, various paraphernalia exists to facilitate that process.
 Marijuana can be rolled into joints by simply placing the drug into rolling papers.
 Sometimes, it is smoked in pipes that have a bowl where the marijuana is placed, and sometimes, users utilize water pipes, known as bongs, to inhale the substance.
 Vaporizers, or vape pens, are more commonly being used to inhale marijuana, largely due to their more discreet nature.

-We’ve all heard about “pot brownies.”
-You get the idea.
-Edibles are food products prepared using marijuana as an ingredient.
-Marijuana edibles present a serious risk to young people or others who unknowingly ingest the drug.
+Marijuana edibles present a serious risk to young people and others who may unknowingly ingest the drug.
 In some instances, emergency medical care is needed if a person ingests more marijuana than intended, or any marijuana, as is the case with children.

 Prevalence of Abuse

 Marijuana is the most commonly used drug in the United States.
-A 2014 survey by the Substance Abuse & Mental Health Services Administration (SAMHSA) found that 22.2 million people in the U.S. used marijuana in the month prior to survey.
+A 2014 survey by the Substance Abuse and Mental Health Services Administration (SAMHSA) found that 22.2 million people in the US had used marijuana in the month prior to the survey.

-Marijuana is used across all age groups, but adolescents and young adults are the most frequent users of the drug.
-Marijuana use with high school students has held steady in recent years, while use of other drugs has declined.
-In 2014, a SAMHSA survey found that 7.4 percent of the 12-17 age group used marijuana.
-For 18-25 age young adults, nearly 20 percent used marijuana in the prior month, and for the 26+ age group, 6.6 percent used marijuana in prior month.
+While marijuana is used across all age groups, adolescents and young adults are the most frequent users of the drug.
+Use of marijuana among high school students has held steady in recent years, while most other drug use has declined.
+In 2014, SAMHSA’s survey found that 7.4 percent of those aged 12-17 used marijuana.
+In the 18-25 age group, nearly 20 percent had used marijuana in the prior month, and in the 26+ age group, 6.6 percent used marijuana in the prior month.

 Effects of Marijuana

-According to the National Institute on Drug Abuse, delta-9-tetrahydro-cannabinol (THC), the psychoactive component of marijuana, affects the brain by mimicking certain neurotransmitters.
+According to the National Institute on Drug Abuse, THC, the psychoactive component of marijuana, affects the brain by mimicking certain neurotransmitters.
 THC influences the following brain functions:

-Marijuana affects brain functioning primarily by interfering with the hippocampus, the part of the brain that deals with memory, emotion, and learning.
+Marijuana affects these brain functions primarily by interfering with the hippocampus, a part of the brain that deals with memory, emotion, and learning.
 Marijuana also affects the cerebellum and basal ganglia, which regulate coordination and movement.
-THC activates the brain’s reward center, causing feelings of euphoria and the desire to repeat taking the drug.
+THC activates the reward center of the brain, which causes feelings of euphoria and the desire to repeat the experience of taking the drug.